zpainesi/L1EGCalibrations/README.md

 ```bash
 $ ./regression.exe regressionConfig.cfg
 ```
-    This step should make a *result* in the designated output directory in `regressionConfig.cfg`
+  This step should make a XXresultXX.root in the designated output directory in `regressionConfig.cfg`

 5. Use `produceCalibrationLUTwithoutShapes.py` to
 ```bash